slafi/VoltaZero/Readme.md

 # VoltaZero Shield

 VoltaZero is an Arduino Uno shield which encompasses a total of five onboard and external sensors.
-It was designed as part of the VoltaZero Sensing Unit (VSU) which combines a microcontroller (Arduino Uno), a connectivity means (Helium Atom) and a sensing board (VoltaZero Shield).
+It was designed as part of the VoltaZero Sensing Unit (VSU) which combines a microcontroller (Arduino Uno), a connectivity means (Helium Atom/Element) and a sensing board (VoltaZero Shield).
 The primary usage of the shield is for environment control.
 However, it was designed with extensibility in mind.
-So, it supports external sensors through onboard built-in relays.
+For this purpose, it supports external sensors through onboard built-in relays.

 # VoltaZero Shield Unit